Wall Street: Money Never Sleeps: Characters

 Carey Mulligan was cast as Winnie Gekko, Gordon's estranged daughter and Jacob's fiancée.
 Winnie has not spoken to her father since his imprisonment; she blames Gordon for the suicide of her drugged-out brother, Rudy.
 The character has been said to be the "moral center of the story" and described as being liberal, and to some extent passive.
 Mulligan is British and had to speak with an American accent for her role.
 Wall Street: Money Never Sleeps was her first major studio film.
 When she first met Stone for the role she explained that she did not want her character to be a "token girlfriend"; both agreed to work to make sure that would not happen.
 During the same encounter Stone learned that she had short hair, and he initially discussed having her wear a wig, but Mulligan said she did not feel like herself when wearing the hairpiece.
 Stone trusted her and made an exception.
 According to Mulligan, Stone cast her in the Wall Street sequel based on her performance in An Education (2009).

 Frank Langella was cast as Louis Zabel.
 His death "ultimately leads the characters to discover the shady practices" of James's bank.
 Susan Sarandon portrays Sylvia Moore, Jacob's real-estate agent mother who is just as consumed by greed as Gekko is, but in a different sense.
 Audrey, a "tough, intelligent trader in the Wall Street trenches", is portrayed by Vanessa Ferlito.
 John Buffalo Mailer plays Jacob's Long Island financier friend, Robby and Eli Wallach plays the part of Jules Steinhardt, a Churchill Schwartz top executive and Wall Street patriarch who considers the current economic climate to be like the 1929 stock market crash.
-Pressman deemed the actor's role as the "crier of doom," who, "reveals just how much more devastating things can be today."
+Edward R. Pressman deemed the actor's role as the "crier of doom," who, "reveals just how much more devastating things can be today."
 Charlie Sheen reprised his role of Bud Fox, Gekko's former protégé, whom he meets briefly at a cocktail party.
-Sylvia Miles reprised her role as a real estate agent from the first film.
+Sylvia Miles reprised her role as real estate agent Dolores from the first film.